Essex Property Trust (NYSE:ESS) Updates Q2 2021 Earnings Guidance

-Essex Property Trust (NYSE:ESS) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
+Essex Property Trust (NYSE:ESS) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of 2.840-3.000 for the period.
 The company issued revenue guidance of -.Essex Property Trust also updated its FY 2021 guidance to 11.860-12.460 EPS.

+Essex Property Trust (NYSE:ESS) last issued its quarterly earnings results on Tuesday, April 27th.
+The real estate investment trust reported $2.59 EPS for the quarter, missing analysts’ consensus estimates of $3.04 by ($0.45).
+Essex Property Trust had a net margin of 39.89% and a return on equity of 9.46%.
+During the same period last year, the business earned $3.48 EPS.
+As a group, analysts forecast that Essex Property Trust will post 12.91 EPS for the current year.

-A number of research firms have weighed in on ESS.
-Piper Sandler raised shares of Essex Property Trust from a neutral rating to an overweight rating and increased their target price for the company from $265.00 to $320.00 in a research report on Thursday, April 15th.
-Raymond James restated a sell rating on shares of Essex Property Trust in a report on Tuesday, February 23rd.
-Zacks Investment Research raised shares of Essex Property Trust from a sell rating to a hold rating and set a $302.00 price objective for the company in a research report on Tuesday, April 13th.
-BMO Capital Markets upgraded shares of Essex Property Trust from a market perform rating to an outperform rating and boosted their target price for the company from $275.00 to $310.00 in a research report on Monday, April 5th.
-Finally, Royal Bank of Canada began coverage on shares of Essex Property Trust in a research note on Tuesday, March 30th.
-They issued an outperform rating and a $303.00 price target for the company.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and ten have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average target price of $278.63.
+Several brokerages have recently issued reports on ESS.
+Piper Sandler upgraded Essex Property Trust from a neutral rating to an overweight rating and lifted their price target for the company from $265.00 to $320.00 in a research report on Thursday, April 15th.
+Royal Bank of Canada assumed coverage on shares of Essex Property Trust in a research report on Tuesday, March 30th.
+They issued an outperform rating and a $303.00 price target on the stock.
+Mizuho raised their price objective on shares of Essex Property Trust from $280.00 to $305.00 and gave the company a buy rating in a research report on Monday, March 15th.
+Evercore ISI upgraded shares of Essex Property Trust from an in-line rating to an outperform rating in a report on Wednesday, January 20th.
+Finally, Zacks Investment Research raised shares of Essex Property Trust from a sell rating to a hold rating and set a $302.00 target price for the company in a research note on Tuesday, April 13th.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and ten have given a buy rating to the stock.
+Essex Property Trust has an average rating of Buy and a consensus price target of $278.63.

 About Essex Property Trust